Rakesh-Nagaraju/Chain-Replication-Using-Python-Kazoo./README.md

 Here, 192.168.43.91:2181 is the Zookeeper IP address and Port number.

 Server: head_server.py
 Clone the code as many times as you want into a new python file to create as many replicas in the chain.
-Run every Python server code with different Port numbers to succesfully connect and interact in the Network.
+Run every Python server code with different Port numbers to successfully connect and interact in the Network.
 NOTE:
  Open the Python program and edit the IP address to your system IP address,as mentioned in the comments inside the code.